5% of profits support Endangered & Threatened Species.

 -Carter G. Crouch, PhD, Director of Gulf Coast Programs, International Crane Foundation

 If you ever have time- WATCH the story of George Archibald and Tex...
 Wow, talk about dedication...

 "Archibald pioneered several techniques to rear cranes in captivity, including the use of crane costumes by human handlers.
 Archibald spent three years with a highly endangered whooping crane named Tex, acting as a male crane – walking, calling, dancing – to shift her into reproductive condition.
 Through his dedication and the use of artificial insemination, Tex eventually laid a fertile egg."

-Or if you want to watch a group that uses puppets and airplanes to raise cranes- watch THIS
+Or if you want to watch a group that uses puppets to raise cranes- watch THIS